-Paragraph 102 is regarding promoting sustainable transport, which is relevant to this proposal.
+- 5.30 Paragraph 102 is regarding promoting sustainable transport, which is relevant to this proposal.
 "Opportunities to promote walking, cycling and public transport use are identified and pursued."
 This continues in paragraph 103 stating "The planning system should actively manage patterns of growth in support of these objectives.
 Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
 This can help to reduce congestion and emissions and improve air quality and public health.
 However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making."
 As previously noted, this site is located on the edge of a sustainable settlement in the borough, within an existing group of buildings.
-Distington benefits from services such as a school, church, pub & shops.
-In addition, the site is within 200m of a bus stop which provides regular daily services to

-Maryport, Workington, Whitehaven, Cleator Moor and Egremont meaning that residents in this location can sustainably travel across the Borough.

-Paragraph 79 is regarding the development of isolated homes in the countryside, and how planning policies and decisions should avoid this, with certain exceptions.
+Cleator Moor benefits from services such as schools, churches, pubs, medical centre, shops, and a supermarket.
+In addition, the site is within 300m of a bus stop which provides regular daily services to Whitehaven, Workington, and Egremont meaning that residents in this location can sustainably travel across the Borough.
+In addition, it is linked to the Cleator Moor settlement with a continuous pavement links for pedestrian safety. - 5.31 Paragraph 79 is regarding the development of isolated homes in the countryside, and how planning policies and decisions should avoid this, with certain exceptions.
 However, on the basis of the information provided within this statement, it is considered that this is not an isolated development.
-It is one of three structures on the site, so therefore is not isolated in the site context.
-Outside of the site it is only 60m from a separate residential dwelling and is only 160m away from the settlement boundary of the Copeland Local Plan for Distington.
-Finally, it is 270m from the north/south bus stops that will provide sustainable transport to all major nearby settlements, including Whitehaven and Workington.
+It is one of several structures in the area, so therefore is not isolated in the site context and is only 160m away from the settlement boundary of the Copeland Local Plan for Cleator Moor.
+Finally, it is 300m from the north/south bus stops that will provide sustainable transport to all major nearby settlements, including Whitehaven and Workington as detailed above.